 - How can I help people at risk of cholera?

 - History of cholera

 Cholera: Fast facts

 - Cholera is an intestinal disease caused by bacteria often found in contaminated water or food.

 - Symptoms of cholera include diarrhea, vomiting, and leg cramps.

-- Is cholera still around?
-Sadly, yes.
-Each year, 1.3 million to 4 million people around the world suffer from cholera and 21,000 to 143,000 people die of the disease, according to the World Health Organization (WHO).
+- Each year, an estimated 4 million people worldwide suffer from cholera, and the disease causes as many as 143,000 deaths, according to the World Health Organization (WHO).

-Cholera is an intestinal disease caused by Vibrio cholerae bacteria.
-Most people get it from contaminated water or food.
+Cholera is an intestinal infection caused by Vibrio cholerae bacteria.
+Most people get it by consuming or coming in contact with contaminated water or food.
 Cholera may cause extreme diarrhea, which can lead to dehydration and even death.

 What is the difference between cholera, acute watery diarrhea, and dysentery?